 Everyone has a right to feel secure and to be treated with respect at the College, particularly the vulnerable.
 Harassment and bullying in any form will not be tolerated, including online or outside of school.
-Our Anti-Bullying Policy and our Child-on-Child Abuse Policy are each on MyDay and the Parent Portal as well as on the College's website.

 The College applies this Behaviour Management Policy and the other disciplinary policies consistently and fairly.
 Staff are encouraged to manage behaviour primarily through excellent conversations and dialogue, only imposing sanctions where necessary.
 The College takes its duties under the Equality Act 2010 seriously and makes appropriate reasonable adjustments for pupils with special educational needs and disabilities (SEND or certain health conditions).
 The College is strongly committed to promoting equal opportunities for all, regardless of race, religion, culture, sex, sexual orientation, special educational needs, disability or learning difficulty, or the fact that a child is adopted, looked after, or is a carer.